-- 4.53 EFRAG considered some variations of the Fulfilment Value approach as follows: - a) Considering only the employee contributions as inflows and not the employer contributions.
-However, EFRAG considered that inflows represented future services that the entity expected to receive and therefore, using both employer and employee contributions was a good proxy to measure that future service for reasons explained in paragraph 4.48. - b) An approach similar to the Fulfilment Value approach being considered in this Discussion Paper except that the value of the guarantee is computed based on the expected employer and employee contributions to be made over the life of the pension plan.
+- 4.58 EFRAG considered some variations of the Fulfilment Value approach as follows: - (a) Considering only the employee contributions as inflows and not including the employer contributions.
+However, EFRAG considered that inflows represented future services that the entity expected to receive and therefore, using employer contributions was a good proxy to measure that future service for reasons explained in paragraph 4.50. - (b) An approach similar to the Fulfilment Value approach, considered in this Discussion Paper, except that the value of the guarantee is computed based on all expected employer and employee contributions to be made over the life of the pension plan.
 As a reminder, in this Discussion Paper, the value of the guarantee is computed based on employer and employee contributions that have already been made.
-EFRAG considered this computation to be relatively simpler and less complex than computing the value of the guarantee over the life of the pension plan.
+EFRAG considered the latter computation to be relatively simpler and less complex compared to computing the value of the guarantee over the life of the pension plan, and allocating the amount to the years of service.

-4.54 If we take Year Three of the example in this Discussion Paper, the net pension obligation is as follows:
+4.59 In Year Three, the net pension liability is as follows:

 Currency units

 Plan assets 4,105

 Pension obligation 4,787

-Net pension obligation 682
+Net liability 682

-4.55 The graphs below show the actual net pension obligation that has been recognised in the statement of financial position for the Fulfilment Value approach and a comparison with IAS 19:
+4.60 The first graph below shows the net pension liability and its components recognised in the statement of financial position for the Fulfilment Value approach.
+The second graph compares the net liability to IAS 19.